Mohammad Abdullah (academic): Political career

-In 1991 Abdullah entered politics by joining the Bangladesh Nationalist Party and in the Bangladesh General Election that year he was elected a Member of Parliament from the constituency 263, Chandpur-4, defeating Mizanur Rahman Chowdhury, who had served as Prime Minister under President Ershad.
+Mohammad Abdullah began his political career with the Bangladesh Nationalist Party and in the 1991 general election,he was elected a member of parliament from the constituency 263, Chandpur-4, defeating Mizanur Rahman Chowdhury, a former prime minister under President Ershad.
 He was elected three times from Chandpur-4 with BNP nomination (in the 5th, the 6th and the 7th parliamentary elections).
 The BNP also declared him their candidate for 2001 but in a surprise turnabout his nomination was cancelled and S.A.
 Sultan (thereafter elected as the M.P.) was given the nomination.
-At that point Abdullah resigned from the party.
-He ran as an independent.
+At that point, Abdullah resigned from the party and contested as an independent candidate.

-After keeping himself away from politics for some years he joined the Liberal Democratic Party.
-In 2006 the Awami League-led mega-alliance told the Liberal Democratic Party to run for 29 parliamentary seats.
+After staying away from politics for some years, he later on joined the Liberal Democratic Party.
+In 2006, the Awami League-led mega-alliance told the Liberal Democratic Party to run for 29 parliamentary seats.
 Abdullah was the nominee for Chandpur-4.
-In June 2019 Abdullah resigned from the Liberal Democratic Party led by Col. (Retd.)
+In June 2019, Abdullah resigned from the Liberal Democratic Party led by Col. (Retd.)
 Oli Ahmed and issued a statement to the press confirming his resignation.

 Publications

-In 1962 Abdullah was the author of Essential On Banking.
+In 1962, Abdullah was the author of Essential On Banking.